Simulation of Muon-induced Backgrounds for the Colorado Underground Research Institute (CURIE): Introduction

 While many DM and $0\nu\beta\beta$ experiments require deep-underground facilities, in part due to their extremely low cosmogenic muon backgrounds, and therefore highly suppressed muon-induced neutron background, many research and development (R\&D) efforts can tolerate moderate muon fluxes and thus require only modest shielding.
 For instance, radioassay of material purity, for low-background detectors, can be performed in shallow-underground facilities \cite{pnnl}.
 While a handful of these shallow-underground facilities exist worldwide, only a few are located in the United States.
-Two of these U.S.-based facilities are located at Department of Energy National Laboratories, the Pacific Northwest National Laboratory (PNNL) and Fermilab, both of which are actively engaged in basic and applied science.
+Two of these U.S. facilities are hosted at Department of Energy National Laboratories: Pacific Northwest National Laboratory (PNNL), with an overburden of \SI{30} m.w.e.~\cite{pnnl}, and Fermilab, with an overburden of roughly \SI{225} - \SI{300} m.w.e.~\cite{Figueroa2024, temples}.
+Both laboratories support active basic and applied science programs.
 The third facility, the Colorado Underground Research Institute (CURIE), is a new underground lab being developed by the Colorado School of Mines (CSM) \cite{curie}.
-Contrary to PNNL and Fermilab, CURIE offers easy, horizontal site access and better surface-level muon attenuation, providing a factor of 600-700 reduction.
+Contrary to PNNL and Fermilab, CURIE offers easy, horizontal site access and better surface-level muon attenuation, providing a factor of 600-700 reduction~\cite{dakota}.
 Given the increasing interest and need for these research spaces, along with the increasingly stringent background radiation requirements for low-background detectors, having a well-characterized facility is essential in order to accurately predict and optimize underground experiments and R\&D efforts.

-This work presents a quantitative, simulation-based analysis and characterization of the muon-induced secondary backgrounds for the Colorado Underground Research Institute, using \textsc{mute} and \textsc{geant4} simulation packages.
+This work presents a quantitative, simulation-based analysis and characterization of the muon-induced secondary backgrounds for the Colorado Underground Research Institute, using \textsc{mute}~\cite{mute, mute2} and \textsc{geant4}~\cite{g4} simulation packages.